affaible/embeddings-poc/README.md

 ## Background

-**"What does the model I developed based on my assumptions say about the data that I care about?
-That is Posterior Inference."**
+**"What does the model I developed based on my assumptions say about the data that I care about?"**

 [David Blei](https://www.youtube.com/watch?v=DaqNNLidswA) describes an iterative worflow that he calls **Box's Loop**: